CiprianFlorin-Ifrim/RPixelGame_led_animations/README.md

 - added more items to the interface using the print function for more clarity

 Version 0.6:
+- added separate branch on Codelabs to test individual systems
 - new boss system code:
          - dictionary with different bosses
 		 - health and name "generated" randomly from the dictionary